SMEMO: Social Memory for Trajectory Forecasting: Related Work

-A recent trend followed by several works is to estimate intentions, i.e. generate a likely spatial goal that the agent wants to reach~\cite{Zhao2020TNTTT, Dendorfer_2020_ACCV, mangalam2020not, he2021where}.
-This kind of techniques has proven extremely effective, retaining the current state of the art in several benchmarks.
+A recent trend followed by several works is to estimate intentions, i.e. generate a likely spatial goal that the agent wants to reach~\cite{Zhao2020TNTTT, Dendorfer_2020_ACCV, mangalam2020not, he2021where, mangalam2021goals}.
+This kind of technique has proven extremely effective, retaining the current state of the art in several benchmarks.
 However, solely estimating trajectory goals neglects the social context which can deeply affect agent trajectories.
 In this work, we do not model intentions since social cues might modify the trajectory of an agent even after the observation horizon, thus bringing it far from the estimated goal in the predicted future.
-Furthermore, we highlight the difficulties that intention-based models encounter in highly socially environments experimenting on a synthetic dataset where predictions must consider social interaction rules.
+Furthermore, we highlight the difficulties that intention-based models encounter in highly social environments experimenting on a synthetic dataset where predictions must consider social interaction rules.
 Finally, an effective way of modeling social interactions, which is gaining an increasing attention, is to model agents as nodes in a graph and then process it with a Graph Neural Network (GNN)~\cite{mohamed2020social, Kosaraju2019BIGAT, shi2021sgcn}.
 Differently from these methods we model social dynamics by exploiting a trainable external working memory.
 In this way, we are able to avoid a processing flow that eventually blends past information together into a single latent state, but instead we let the memory able to keep track of relevant cues across time, and store them separately to be successively recalled.
 To the best of our knowledge we are the first to adopt an external working memory trained end-to-end to model social behaviors and perform trajectory prediction.

 A relevant consequence of using an external memory is explaining the decision process of the network.
 We show that thanks to the Memory Module we are able to highlight cause-effect relationships between agent behaviors, without the usage of external tools to generate interpretable decisions~\cite{kothari2020human, bach2015pixel, selvaraju2017grad}.
 A few prior works have underlined the importance of interpretable predictions for trajectory forecasting~\cite{kothari2021interpretable, yuan2021agentformer, kothari2020human, Huang2019stgat}.
 In~\cite{kothari2021interpretable}, the authors specifically design a model to be interpretable by generating a probability distribution over a discrete set of possible intents, intended as combinations of direction and speed.
 Such intents however are modeled over four hard-wired social rules.
 The most similar work to ours in terms of explainability is~\cite{yuan2021agentformer}, which exploits a form of attention that can attend to information about other agents individually.
 Such attention is derived from the internals of a transformer architecture.
 Differently, we rely on read/write weights that our model produces to access memory and attend information from different agents.